jethrocarr/pupistry/README.md

 It would be possible to use Pupistry as part of your CD process and if you decide to do so, a pull request to better support CD systems out-of-the-box would be welcome.

-## Hiera Security Still Sucks

-In a standard Puppet master situation, the Puppet master parses the Hiera data and then passes only the values that apply to a particular host to it.
-But with masterless Puppet, all machines get a full copy of Hiera data, which could be a major issue if one box gets expoited and the contents leaked.
-Generally it goes against good practise and damanges the isolation ability of VMs if you give all the VMs enough information to do some serious damage to themselves.

-Pupistry does not yet have any solution for it and it remains a fundamental limitation of the Puppet masterless approach.
-Longer term, we could potentially craft a solution that customises the artifacts per-machine to fix this security gap, but there's no proper solution currently.

-If you have an environment where you need to send lots of sensitive values to your servers, a traditional master-full Puppet environment may be a better solution for this reason.
-But if you can architect to avoid this or have no critical secrets in Hiera, Pupistry should be good for you.

 ## PuppetDB